Go to main navigation Navigation menu Skip navigation Home page Search

 (In)Equality in Elite Organizations

-Another research interest, with associate professor Ebba Sjögren, is the gendering effects of formalisation in processes of academic assessment and promotion.
-Relatedly, and in further collaboration with assistant professor Pernilla Bolander, we analyse how the 'supply chain' for knowledge and the organizing of the core business may be implicated in the perpetuation of gender inequality in elite business organizations (supported by a grant from the Jan Wallander and Tom Hedelius Foundation & the Tore Browaldh Foundation).
+Another research interest, with associate professor Ebba Sjögren, concerns the gendering effects of formalisation in processes of academic assessment and promotion and related issues (see No Finish Line.)
+In further collaboration with assistant professor Pernilla Bolander, we also analyse how the "supply chain" for knowledge and the organizing of the core busienss may be implicated in the perpetuation of gender inequality in elite business organization, (supported by a grant from the Jan Wallander and Tom Hedelius Foundation & the Tore Browaldh Foundation)